When & How to Transplant the 7 Most Popular Spring Plants & Herbs

 Get The Timing Right

-Here are the suggested times to transplant these different spring crops:
+Here are suggested times to transplant different spring crops:

 Tomatoes

-If you start from seed, wait for the seedling to grow at least 4-5 inches before transplanting them outdoors.
-Ensure that the temperature is at least 60°F outside (both day and night) since tomatoes are warm-season crops.
-Some gardeners will also suggest transplanting your tomatoes twice before moving them permanently to your outdoor garden.
-The second transplant allows the roots to grow bigger and stronger, which will give you a healthier tomato plant.
-In this case, you will have to wait for the tomato to grow at least 10 inches tall before moving them to the soil.
+Wait for tomato seedlings to grow at least 4-5 inches before transplanting them outdoors, ensuring the temperature is at least 60°F. Some gardeners suggest transplanting tomatoes twice to allow the roots to grow bigger and stronger.
+In this case, wait until the plant is 10 inches tall before the final transplant.

 Peppers

-Peppers, like tomatoes, are also warm-season crops, so make sure to move them outside when temperatures are at a steady 60F.
-If you are starting peppers from seed, wait 3-4 weeks or until you see their third set of true leaves before transplanting them.
+Peppers, like tomatoes, are warm-season crops.
+Move them outside when temperatures are steady at 60°F. If starting from seed, wait 3-4 weeks or until the third set of true leaves appears before transplanting.

 Strawberries